-Hermann's frustration about his immediate rejection was rooted in his belief that he had been treated unfairly.
-He felt he was a good fit for Strategeion across many dimensions, and thought he deserved a shot at the job.
-Indeed, the HR agent indicated that the only red flag PARiS identified in his file was a lack of sporting interests.
-But Hermann was sure that physical capabilities and interests are poor indicators of one's professional potential.
-To discriminate against his application on the basis of an irrelevant characteristic (i.e., his athletic history) was unfair.
-All he wanted was to be judged on the basis of his relevant characteristics and achievements.
-Allowing the system to exclude him because of a lack of sporting experience meant that Hermann had not been treated the same as other equally qualified candidates.
-Some of Hermann's colleagues from the non-profit world went a step further, arguing that Hermann's situation demanded more than mere equality of opportunity.
+Hara's frustration about PARiS' immediate rejection of her application was rooted in her belief that she had been treated unfairly.
+She felt she was a good fit for Strategeion across many dimensions, and thought she deserved a shot at the job.
+(The HR representative who contacted her conceded as much by later offering her an interview.)
+Even if it wasn't direct or by design, the fact was that PARiS had ultimately discriminated against her application on the basis of an irrelevant characteristic (i.e., her physical capabilities).
+This was unfair.
+All she wanted was to be judged on the basis of her relevant characteristics and achievements.
+Allowing the system to exclude her because of a lack of sporting experience meant that Hara had not been treated the same as other equally qualified candidates.
+Some of Hara's colleagues from the non-profit world went a step further, arguing that Hara's situation demanded more than mere equality of opportunity.
 If anything, they argued, given the history of marginalization and the lack of accommodations traditionally made for persons with disabilities, the fairest thing for Strategeion to have done would have been to engineer PARiS to positively discriminate in favor of those with physical disabilities.
 They pointed out that helping those in need was supposedly one of Strategeion's core principles and challenged the company to use its hiring tools to correct injustice.

-Ethical Objection #2: Equality and Discrimination By Proxy
+Ethical Objection #2: Dehumanizing Systems